 Data retention means holding on to data relating to a data subject.
 A school should only retain personal data for as long as it is necessary to fulfil the purposes the information was collected for, including any legal, accounting or reporting requirements.
-Some data is required to be retained indefinitely, because of legal requirements, e.g. the register data.
-The retention period(s) of other types of data collected by the school is a matter for each individual board of governors to decide.

-Members are advised to continue to consult with their relevant management bodies and school insurers for advice in this regard.
+Some data is required, by the State, to be retained indefinitely, because of legal requirements, e.g. rollbook data.
+The retention period(s) of other types of data collected by the school is a matter for each individual board of management to decide.
+Members are advised to continue to consult with their relevant school patron and school insurers for advice in this regard.